-If a DP dominates another DP phase within it, e.g. the possessor DP in (30), the embedded DP is mapped to a phonological word that is morphophonologically distinct from the prosodic word that corresponds to the DP that dominates it.
-This is due to an additional constraint on prosodic well-formedness: prosodic constituents of the category ω cannot be dominated by constituents of that same category.
-I label this constraint Non-Recursive in line with the Strict Layering Hypothesis developed by Selkirk (1981) et seq.14 The way this constraint influences the output of a given DP is illustrated in Table 2: Non-Recursive rules out an output within which one prosodic word is embedded recursively within another (a), favoring instead an output where the embedded prosodic word appears as a non-embedded phonological unit, thus violating MATCH PHASE (b).
+16Building on acoustic evidence for recursive prosodic structures, the ban on recursion as it was presented within the Strict Layering Hypothesis has been reevaluated in subsequent work as a violable optimality constraint; see Selkirk (1996, 2011); Truckenbrodt rules out an output within which one prosodic word is embedded recursively within another (a), favoring instead an output where the embedded prosodic word appears as a non-embedded phonological unit, thus violating MATCH PHASE (b).
 Note that while an output that would dispense of the prosodic boundaries of the embedded DP altogether, as in (c), would likewise not violate Non-Recursive, this output is impossible due to the cyclic nature of spellout: I follow Richards (2016) in assuming that syntax is mapped to prosodic structure phase by phase, rather than postsyntactically after the full CP is constructed.
 This means that once a phase is mapped to a prosodic word, the corresponding prosodic unit cannot be tampered with and must be represented in the final prosodic structure - this idea is represented technically in Table 2 via the high-ranked constraint CYCLIC.